touseef0707/playfair-cipher-2.0/README.md

 - Proper handling of special characters
 - Correct encryption/decryption of very short and very long passwords

-**Test Results**: All 20 test passwords encrypt and decrypt successfully with all three matrix construction methods (PT, KBT, and SC), demonstrating the robust nature of this implementation for password security.
+**Test Results**: All 20 test passwords encrypt and decrypt successfully, demonstrating the robust nature of this implementation for password security.